 Applicants that do not proceed to the tender stage should be so advised of the reasons why inline with the requirements of the mandatory standstill notification letter, and, if they request it, de-briefed within 15 days of their request.

-Tender documentation will then be issued to the selected suppliers who will be invited to submit tenders.
+Tender documentation will then be issued to the selected suppliers (if not already provided as part publication of procurement documents) who will be invited to submit tenders.
 The documentation will state the date and time by which the contract authority must receive completed submissions.

 After the stated closing date and time has passed, each submission is evaluated using the award criteria stated in the Contract Notice or in the tender documentation.